by Andrew Milbourn, CEO of Kiss The Fish

 So why can’t the sales team be trusted?

-Well I speak as a sales head myself and it took me quite a few painful years to come toterms with how to forecast and budget for the potential of a product.
-Indeed, it was only when I became a consultant and started interviewing a client’s customer base that I realised that most of my clients were undercharging for their products.
+Well, I speak as a sales head myself and it took me quite a few painful years to come to terms with how to forecast and budget for the potential of a product.
+Indeed, it was only when I became a consultant and started interviewing a client’s customer base that I realized that most of my clients were undercharging for their products.

-The problem is the nature of sales-people (which is well intentioned by the way) and the negotiation strategies which have permeated most small companies – which is to always say things are too expensive as a starting point (any good buyer knows this).
+The problem is the nature of sales-people (which is well-intentioned by the way) and the negotiation strategies that have permeated most small companies – which is to always say things are too expensive as a starting point (any good buyer knows this).

 The reason for this is that negative events have a greater impact on our brains than positive ones.
-Psychologists refer to this as the negative bias (also called the negativity bias), and it can have a powerful effect on your behaviour, your decisions, and even your relationships.
-So it may only be that a sales person has had three tough negotiations in which the buyer wouldn’t agree the minimum pricing expected (your budget price) in the last year – but those are the conversations they will remember out of the hundreds that have actually taken place.
-It is no surprise then, that sales people will talk down price potential even when the vast majority of the market place would pay more for the products on sale.
+Psychologists refer to this as the negative bias (also called the negativity bias), and it can have a powerful effect on your behavior, your decisions, and even your relationships.
+So it may only be that a salesperson has had three tough negotiations in which the buyer wouldn’t agree to the minimum pricing expected (your budget price) in the last year – but those are the conversations they will remember out of the hundreds that have actually taken place.
+It is no surprise then, that salespeople will talk down price potential even when the vast majority of the marketplace would pay more for the products on sale.
 Our experience is that in most markets only 10% of the buyers in that market are truly price blockers (putting price as the most important part of their buying process).

 The other problem with a price increase strategy is that your sales team may lack the confidence and the skill to deliver your true value proposition.

 Pricing is crucial to the continued success of your business.
-If you want to discuss this further, I’m happy to offer you a free consultation on the phone or on zoom to discuss how you might maximise your busi
+If you want to discuss this further, I’m happy to offer you a free consultation on the phone or on Zoom to discuss how you might maximize your business potential for growth.